eth-cscs/ImplicitGlobalGrid.jl/README.md

 ![Implicit global grid](docs/movies/diffusion3D_8gpus.gif)

-The simulation producing this movie - *including the in-situ visualization* - took 29 minutes on 8 NVIDIA® Tesla® P100 GPUs on Piz Daint (an optimized solution with [CUDAnative.jl] can be more than 10 times faster).
+The simulation producing this movie - *including the in-situ visualization* - took 29 minutes on 8 NVIDIA® Tesla® P100 GPUs on Piz Daint (an optimized solution using [CUDA.jl]'s native kernel programming capabilities can be more than 10 times faster).
 The complete example can be found [here](docs/examples/diffusion3D_multigpu_CuArrays.jl).
 A corresponding basic cpu-only example is available [here](docs/examples/diffusion3D_multicpu.jl) (no usage of multi-threading) and a movie of a simulation with 254x254x254 grid points which it produced within 34 minutes using 8 Intel® Xeon® E5-2690 v3 is found [here](docs/movies/diffusion3D_8cpus.gif) (with 8 processes, no multi-threading).

 ## Seamless interoperability with MPI.jl